 Bad Friedrichshall, Telephone 07136/95320, fax is 07136/9529, €70/per night for

 double occupancy, www.schoene-aussicht-jagstfeld.de, email@example.com.

 a sunny Necker River and its barge traffic.
-Breakfast is good too but there
+Breakfast is good too but there is a

-By contrast, we have experienced hosts who voluntarily offer to fix us a free lunch or ask us
+we have experienced hosts who voluntarily offer to fix us a free lunch or ask us

-to take whatever we want with us please.
+to take whatever we want with us - please.
 Which type of host would you like better?